sahilrajput03/sahilrajput03/README.md

 **3. Get `debugger select-dropdown` with `f5` key in vscode and select the entry with text `nodemon --inspect app.js` or `nodemon --inspect-brk app.js` in the list of processes in there.
 ROCKON!**

+IMPORTANT: FYI: Read about the paramters you can use in `configuration` for `launch` settings in vscode: [Click here](https://code.visualstudio.com/docs/editor/debugging#_launchjson-attributes).

 **More**

 - *TIP: Use f9 to add/remove the breakpoint.*